 D. Meeting to Select Projects for Next Steps

-The IRC will review and make recommendations to the Board at its meeting during the week of April 6th, 2026.
-At a meeting during the week of April 20th, 2026, the Board will select projects for next steps, which may include, but are not limited to, authorizing staff to issue a letter of intent
+The IRC will review and make recommendations to the Board at its meeting on April 1, 2026.
+At a meeting on April 15, 2026, the Board will select projects for next steps, which may include, but

 E. Important Resources